FIRSTinMI/av-docs/docs/whats-new-2025/index.md

 Where `x` is your cart number.

+## vMix Upgraded

+In the offseason, we upgraded vMix on all the AV carts to version 28.
+The company behind vMix has a post about all of the new major features [on their blog](https://blog.vmix.com/vmix-28-is-available-now/).

 ## And More

-We're always improving the AV volunteer experience, both during the season and off-season.
+We're always improving the AV volunteer experience, both during the season and in the off-season.
 There may be some additional small changes to equipment or tools.

 ## Previous Years